zulip/zulip/docs/documentation/user.md

 ### Tab Switcher

-**Tab Switcher** element provides an easy and interactive method for explaining such features or functionalities for which content varies across diffrent platforms of Zulip.
+**Tab Switcher** element provides an easy and interactive method for explaining features or functionalities for which content varies across diffrent platforms of Zulip.
 Different tabs should be used for representing data related to different platform.
 Tabs can be easily switched by clicking on the tab identifiers available in nav-bar.
 Visible tab contains an active class, this class is responsible for making